 - Written work, certificates, photos or videos will be collated that best illustrates the pupil's attainment.
-Certificates and awards are collected too. - This work will be annotated and a P level or National Curriculum level awarded that it is achieved.
-This year the government has restructured curriculum content and removed national curriculum levels but we are continuing to use those as a guide whilst other systems are being developed.
+Certificates and awards are collected too. - A selection of this work is annotated and given a level achieved.
+Recently the government has given schools greater flexibility in their curriculum content (what is taught) and their assessment systems (levels attained).
+Nationally, National curriculum levels and "p" (pre national curriculum 1) levels have been removed.